The Fatal Hour (1937 film)

 The Fatal Hour (also known as The Clock) is a 1937 British drama film directed by George Pearson and starring Edward Rigby, Moira Reed and Moore Marriott.
+It was written by Ralph Neale and Gerald Elliott based on the novel by Cicely Frazer-Simpson.

-It was the final film of the director George Pearson, who had been a leading figure during the silent era, and was made at Pinewood Studios.
+It was the final film of the director George Pearson, who had been a leading figure during the silent era, and was made as a quota quickie at Pinewood Studios.